-Slater also has corporate experience that he brings to bear, having conceived and executed highly successful public affairs campaigns for the entertainment software industry and major movie studios, as well as blue chip companies including Ford, American Airlines and the Apollo Education Group.
-Slater has developed a track-record in progressive politics, conducting impactful communications efforts for The American Postal Workers Union, Advancement Project, People for the American Way and The National Air Traffic Controllers Association, and shaping health equity communications strategies for some of the world’s leading brands.
+Slater has conceived and executed highly successful public affairs campaigns for the entertainment software industry and major movie studios, as well as blue chip companies including Bristol Myers Squibb, Ford, American Airlines, and Visa.
+He has also developed a track record in progressive politics, conducting impactful communications efforts for the American Postal Workers Union, Advancement Project, People for the American Way, and the National Air Traffic Controllers Association, and shaping health equity communications strategies for some of the world’s leading brands.

-Slater who this year was named a top five communications CEO previously wrote a regular column for The Guardian newspaper in London, and his work has also been featured in The New York Times, The Washington Post, The Wall Street Journal and The Financial Times.
-He co-authored the “Nonprofit Guide to Going Green.”
-A strong leader and creative force, Slater has also been awarded four “Pollies” and two “Tellie Awards” honoring his leadership in public affairs and campaign management, and was most recently named to PRWeek’s 2016 “40 Under 40” List.
-He sits on the board of Whitman-Walker Health, an organization for which he led a major rebranding campaign.
+Slater who this year was named a top five communications CEO previously wrote a regular column for The Guardian newspaper in London, and his work has also been featured in The New York Times, The Washington Post, The Wall Street Journal, and The Financial Times, as well as co-authoring the “Nonprofit Guide to Going Green.”
+A strong leader and creative force, Slater was named the recipient of the Washington Pride Award in 2020, named to PR Week’s “40 Under 40,” and was recognized by the Business Journal’s network as a Pride leader and a 2021 “Star of PR.”